Proxmox: Unprivileged LXC Workaround

 The Solution

-We should allow a higher subordinate user and group ID mapping, so that the domain-joined Linux Container can map the user IDs appropriately and allow logins.
+- We should allow a higher subordinate user and group ID mapping

-There's nothing wrong with using a high value as shown in this example.
-I simply didn't need it, because the range I chose is sufficienlty large enough to cover the uid and gid output as shown in the id domain.admin@ad.lab command.
+There's nothing wrong with using a higher value as shown in the Reddid thread linked above.
+I simply didn't need it, because the range I chose is sufficiently large enough to cover the uid and gid output as shown in the id domain.admin@ad.lab command.

 Run these commands on the PVE node.
 The syntax 50000000:9999999 indicates that we'll have a range of available for user and group IDs spanning 50000000 -- 59999998.